Explore the transformative role of banking as it relates to #MeToo and the voices of diverse communities…

 Taking gender diversity and social inclusion seriously in the financial system will mean rethinking basic assumptions about social class, income distribution, wealth dispersion and the focus of economic decision-making.
 GABV member banks have a strong track record of using impact investing and microcredit lending to bring marginalised actors into the financial system and small business financing and mobile banking is working to reinforce social and gender inclusion.
 How can the financial system take new initiatives to overcome biases and social injustices that still persist?

-This set of speakers, panelists and design exchanges will show that there are many more opportunities to leverage ways to bank in the world.
+This set of speakers, panelists and Design exChange Sessions will show that there are many more opportunities to leverage ways to bank in the world.
 This is particularly true for those who have suffered inequalities that have driven them outside the economic system.